rodrickmascarenhas/california-real-estate/README.md

 ![scatter](https://github.com/rodrickmascarenhas/california-real-estate/assets/30309234/699b436a-9dac-47c5-9cb6-0057eabb739b)

-<i size=4>We see that median house prices and  median incomes are having positive linear relationship</i>
+We see that median house prices and  median incomes are having positive linear relationship

 ![med_house_val_cooordinate](https://user-images.githubusercontent.com/30309234/185982814-550ad1cb-5a4d-4278-a598-f5101bfe62da.png)

-<i size=4>With the help of scatterplot we can see that housing prices are related to the latitude and logitude (location) of the property.
-Here the color represents the price of the house</i>
+With the help of scatterplot we can see that housing prices are related to the latitude and logitude (location) of the property.
+Here the color represents the price of the house

 ```python
 # dataset for features and pricing